miriamkos/rdm-configurable-content-donders/content_managers.md

 # Managing the configurable content of the Donders Repository portal

-The Donders Repository portal separates the configurable contents from the code.
-This allows content editors (e.g. the data stewards) to modify text that appears on the portal (e.g. information, policies, links to documentations) without the need of developers updating the code.
-It also allows different research institutions to customize their specific portal.
+This page explains how to update the configurable contents which is displayed on the Donders Repository portal.

 This repository has two branches, the _master_ and the _release_.
 They serve different purposes in the following workflow from editing the contents to managing how these changes appear online.